Aizaz-Hashmi/gps_data_parsing_library_esp_idf/README.md

 - If Checksum is valid when there is corruption in data before Checksum is performed by GPS module,or GPS module calcultes checksum after fetching data from Satellite and satellite may not send all data parameters data due to some reasons ,the library function will assume it is valid data but to avoid getting wrong values as discussed earlier, the function first counts number of fields which are 15 for GGA and then parses each field to check if any of the required field is empty, or has invalid characters, it will simply fill the struct data paramters with the preferred string.
-I chose "N/A" but it can be set to any value to let the user know that it is not actual value.
+I chose default but it can be set to any value to let the user know that it is not actual value.

 ### Addition of  Unit Testing
 To incorporate target-based tests for testing this library , we can create a central unit test application running on the ESP32.